360-info/climate-projections-narclim15/README.md

   - macOS: `brew install libssh`
   - `libssh-dev` on Debian/Ubuntu, `libssh-devl` on Fedora

-## 🌟 Running the pipeline

-Once you're set up and have [changed any options](#configuration), running the pipeline is as as simple as running `./run.sh` or `./run.R`, which will call `targets::tar_make()`.

-The pipeline will store intermediate results in the targets store folder, which by default is `_targets/` in the project folder.
-(You can [change this](#configuration) if you'd like.)

-Final results are saved to the `data` folder.

-You can run the pipeline again - say, adding new collections or temperature thresholds to `_targets.r` - and `{targets}` will just run the results that need updating.

 ## 🎛 Configuration

 You can configure a few prerequisite options by checking the [`.Rprofile`](./.Rprofile).
 Options include: